jeethsoni/jeethsoni/README.md

 ### 💻 Software Developer | Builder of Ideas | Lifelong Learner

-I'm a developer who loves turning ideas into real, working products — from IoT hardware to full-stack web apps.
+I'm a developer who loves turning ideas into real, meaningful products - combining creativity and code to solve real-world problems.
-Currently exploring how design, code, and automation come together to create smooth user experiences.
+I’m passionate about using **technology to help people** and make their lives better.

+> 💬 *"Nobody has ever become poor by giving."* — Anne Frank

 🌍 I am currently based in **Edison, NJ**
 🎓 I graduated with a **B.S. in Computer Science** from **Rutgers University - New Brunswick**